Factors Influencing Credit Scores

 • Mortgage loans

-Have a variety of different types of credit is an advantage of maximizing overall credit scores than just having one type of credit such as credit card credit:
+Have a variety of different types of credit is an advantage of maximizing overall credit scores than just having one type of credit such as credit card credit.
+Having a variety of different type of credit tradelines creates a stronger credit profile.

 Credit Inquiries On Credit Report